tamhd/MultiMT/README.md

 * weight (`-w`): specifies the scenario to combine weights of identical phrase pairs.

+* source PT (`-s`): specifies the source phrase table or its directory with a given structure (dir/model/phrase-table)

+* target PT (`-t`): specifies the target phrase table or its directory with a given structure (dir/model/phrase-table)

 For further usage information, run `./tmcombine.py -h`

 ##### FURTHER NOTES

 This project is under development!

+Python multi-processing is automatically activated.
+There is no need for any configuration.

 Author: Tam Hoang, Ondrej Bojar